EUCAIM/Glossary/2-Glossary.md

 - It ensures that the data used to train artificial intelligence models are accurate, complete, and well-managed.

 - It also facilitates the identification of areas for improvement in data management processes and ensures that the data meet the necessary standards for research and clinical implementation, while respecting ethical and privacy regulations.

+### Data Population Monitoring Team (DPMT)

+The objective of this interdisciplinary Team is to define a set of KPIs related to data holders, data, users, software and user training.
+These KPIs will be monitored and accessible through the Data Population Monitoring Dashboard (DPMD).

 ### Data Protection Impact Assessment (DPIA)